keita-sa/keita-sa/README.md

 ### Hi there 👋

-🌱 I have undergone approximately 1,500 hours of learning in my spare time from 2020, mainly focusing on Python, attaining a skill level equivalent to that of a junior developer.
+🌱 I have undergone approximately 1,500 hours of learning in my spare time from 2020, mainly focusing on Python, attaining a skill level on par with a junior developer.

 Also I am currently pursuing an MSCS degree at an American university.
 </br>